Pediatric Eye Exam Robot

 Two personas, two distinct problems

-That observation became two personas and journey maps — each revealing a fundamentally different design need.
+That observation became two personas and journey maps.
+Each reveals a fundamentally different design need.

 "What is that thing?
 Is it going to hurt me?"